jhorzek/lesstimate/docs/02-getting-started.md

 ### Step 3: Creating a model object

-**lesspar** assumes that you pass a model-object to the optimizers.
-This model object ist implemented in the [`lessSEM::model`-class](https://github.com/jhorzek/lesspar/blob/main/include/model.h).
+**lesstimate** assumes that you pass a model-object to the optimizers.
+This model object ist implemented in the [`less::model`-class](https://github.com/jhorzek/lesstimate/blob/main/include/model.h).
-Therefore, we have to create a custom class that inherits from `lessSEM::model` and implements our linear regression using the functions defined above.
+Therefore, we have to create a custom class that inherits from `less::model` and implements our linear regression using the functions defined above.

 === "R"